thephez/dpp-spec/docs/identity.md

 ## State Transition Structure

 Structure validation verifies that the content of state transition fields complies with the requirements for the field.
-The identity `type` and `publicKeys` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTStructureFactory.spec.js).
+The identity `type` and `publicKeys` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateIdentityCreateSTStructureFactory
-  ✓ should return invalid result if there are duplicate keys
-  ✓ should return invalid result if identity type is unknown
+  ✓ should pass valid raw state transition
+  ✓ should pass valid state transition
 ```

-* See the [identity type section](#identity-type) for details regarding known identity types.

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateIdentityCreateSTDataFactory
   ✓ should return invalid result if identity already exists
   ✓ should return valid result if state transition is valid
+  ✓ should return invalid result if lock transaction is invalid
 ```

 **Note:** Additional validation rules will be added in future versions.

-# Non-implemented topics
- - Balance
- - Topup
- - Update/Reset Key/Close Id
- - Recovery mechanisms